codemercs-com/io-warrior-win/README.md

 | IO-Warrior28 | 19 | &check; | &#8722; | &check; | &#8722; | &check; | &#8722; | &#8722; | &#8722; | &#8722; | &check; | Active |
 | IO-Warrior100 | 82 | &check; | &#8722; | &check; | &#8722; | &check; | &check; | &check; | &check; | &check; | &check; | Active |

 &nbsp;
+## Software and tools
+We provide some programs to work directly with the IO-Warrior, for example I2C and SPI.
+These tools can be found and downloaded on out website for free.

+&nbsp;
 ## Links and further information